 We have created this fund because there is a long road ahead to rebuilding Kalbarri.
 100% of funds raised will be used for this purpose, and there are a few ways you can help us reach our goal.

-100% of donations now will be used to assist rebuild efforts in the near future with more details announced on 3 May.
+100% of donations now will be used to assist rebuild efforts in the near future.
 We do not want money if you do not have the means to support this fund.
 We do not want money from residents of Kalbarri or Northampton Shire, or those immediately affected by the impacts of Cyclone Seroja.